 - Dutch Oven.
 Perfect for making this cheesy broccoli soup.

 - Immersion Blender.
-Easily blends soups without having to transfer them from the pot.
+Easily blend soups without having to transfer them from the pot.

 - Cheese Grater.
 Use this tool to easily grate your own cheese for healthy broccoli cheddar soup.

 Broccoli Cheddar Soup